ggherardi/tlm_react_native_ios/README.md

 - TLM Logo is white on grey background
 - Datepicker is grey on grey background
-- Button in Login screen is ugly
+OK - Button in Login screen is ugly